shariq1989/cookbook/content/recipe/Gosht_Karahi.md

 8. Garnish with ginger batons, cilantro, and extra green chilis, to taste.
 9. Serve with naan or long-grain basmati rice.

-#### ABOUT THE MEAL
+### ABOUT THE MEAL

 Before meeting Shariq, I had no experience with Desi food.
-If you asked me about the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
-It's been an honor to study Desi cooking under my talented mother-in-law.
-She prepares food off-script and you have to watch her closely as she buzzes through the kitchen, or you miss it all.
+If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
+It’s been an honor to study Desi cooking under my talented mother-in-law.
+She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.